beyond2013/OOP/markdown/exception.md

 2. **`throw` Statement:**
    - If an error condition arises within the `try` block, use the `throw` statement to signal the exception.
-   - The `throw` statement can throw any expression, including objects derived from the `std::exception` class (the base class for most standard exceptions).
+   - The `throw` statement can throw any exception, including objects derived from the `std::exception` class (the base class for most standard exceptions).

 3. **`catch` Block:**
    - One or more `catch` blocks follow the `try` block.